mckennatim/iot3/READMElog.md

 req.pubTimr() put in sched.updateTimr() behind a f.cONNectd flag to run when hay active timers.

 TODO
+- [ ] figure out if there can be timers without programs
 - [ ] cleanup
 - [ ] have device subsrcibed to other devices
 - [x] get timers and programs to run